openshift/enhancements/enhancements/microshift/microshift-default-csi-plugin.md

 lvmd process reads this once at startup.
 Changes to the configuration require that a) the data be pushed to the `lvmd` configMap and b) the lvmd process be restarted so that it will pick up the latest configuration.

-1. On startup, MicroShift will check for the existence of a file called `/etc/microshift/lvmd.yaml`.
+1. On startup, MicroShift will check the `MicroshiftConfig.LvmdConfigFilePath` value.
-   1. If the file exists, MicroShift will read the file into memory
+   1. If the file exists, MicroShift will read the file into memory.
-   1. If the file doesn't exist, MicroShift will assume hardcoded default values.
+   1. If the value is nil, it will assume default hardcoded values.
 1. MicroShift will calculate a SHA256 checksum from the config data.
 1. MicroShift will generate a ConfigMap to encapsulate the lvmd config data.